ramirezi29/GitCommits/README.md

 # GitHub Finder
-> GitHub Finder: An iOS app to easily search GitHub users and explore their repositories.
+> An iOS app to easily search GitHub users and explore their repositories.
 Get user details and repository commit insights on the go.

 [![Swift Version][swift-image]][swift-url]